Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 2. For Kubernetes distribution upgrades - Section 28.3.4.3, “SUC Plan deployment - third-party GitOps workflow”

-3. For Helm chart upgrades - retrieve the chart version supported by the desired Edge release from the Section 36.1, “Abstract” page and populate the chart version and URL in your third party GitOps tool
+4. For non-EIB deployed Helm chart upgrades - retrieve the chart version supported by the desired Edge release from the Section 36.1, “Abstract” page and populate the chart version and URL in your third party GitOps tool

 28.1.1.3 System Upgrade Controller (SUC)